arturjaworski/TableViewManager/README.md

 ### Step 1

 Remember about `import TableViewManager`.
-Make sure that `ViewController` is your UITableView's delegate.
+Make sure that `ViewController` is your UITableView's data source.

 ### Step 2